Behind the Novels

 The concept of characters being trapped in a dream (or otherwise unreal) world and having to work their way out by the "rules" of that world with only minimal help from "outside" is hardly new.
 I'm sure more than one reader will be happy to point out similarities to Christopher Nolan's 2010 movie Inception.
-The truth is, I wrote Mindgames more than 40 years before the movie came out.
+The truth is, I started Mindgames more than 40 years before the movie came out.
 But I readily admit being influenced by another source: the novel Ubik by Philip K. Dick.

 Normal, Illinois, as well as Illinois State University, are real.
 I came to Normal in 1970 to attend Illinois State University, moving to its twin city, Bloomington, after graduation (the two together are popularly referred to as "Blo-No").
-Believe me, area residents have heard every possible joke about the town.
+Believe me, area residents have heard every possible joke about the name of the town.
 There's a little town in southeast Illinois called "Oblong"; in 1971, the Bloomington newspaper, "The Pantagraph", published the wedding announcement of a Normal man to an Oblong woman.
 History repeated itself in 2012.
 You can bet people around the country had a field day with that.

 Game Designers' Workshop (or GDW), where Cenadine and Mallena materialize, was an actual business at the time of the writing of the manuscript.
 It was famous for scores of historical, family-oriented, and science-fiction boardgames, role playing games (including "Traveler", something of a legend among gamers), magazines, books, and even a handful of computer games.
-One of my fellow D&D-ers, Lester Smith, worked for GDW for a time.
+One of my fellow D&D-ers, Lester Smith (whom I mentioned above), worked for GDW for a time.
 GDW closed down in 1996; however, shortly after I finished the manuscript, I did stop by their offices to ask permission to use their business.
 They were amused at the manner in which I destroyed their building, and willingly blessed my project.

 The Eros Variations